 UNITED STATES: Dimensional Fund Advisors LP is an investment advisor registered with the Securities and Exchange Commission.

 CANADA: These materials have been prepared by Dimensional Fund Advisors Canada ULC.
+They are provided for educational purposes only, should not be construed as investment advice or an offer of any security for sale and do not represent a recommendation of any particular security, strategy or investment product.
 Commissions, trailing commissions, management fees, and expenses all may be associated with mutual fund investments.
 Unless otherwise noted, any indicated total rates of return reflect the historical annual compounded total returns, including changes in share or unit value and reinvestment of all dividends or other distributions, and do not take into account sales, redemption, distribution, or optional charges or income taxes payable by any security holder that would have reduced returns.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.